wickyaswal/c-sharp-mysql-database-class/README.md

 ####  To-do list

-- Create test-cases
+- Create TEST-CASES
-- Specify return value for mass create method
-- Update this file (A)
-- Add comments
+- COMMENTIFY THE FILE
 - Add more methods :
   - Where()
   - Model relationships